 Exposure to exchange rate risk will not normally arise.
-However, some associations have raised finance via private placements (see Capital Markets below) in foreign currencies.
+However, some associations have raised finance via private placements (see Capital Markets below) dominated in foreign currencies.
 Wherever an exchange rate exposure arises, suitable hedging arrangements should be put in place, seeking professional advice as necessary.

 Inflation risk, also called purchasing power risk, is the chance that the cash flows from an investment will not be worth as much in the future because of changes in purchasing power due to inflation.